zappascout/devil_notes-sources/docs/notes_16_devil.md

 ==or perhaps a CEO could be found trumpeting an abrasive culture built on "the obligation to dissent"==:
 In their 2014 book *How Google Works,* Schmidt and co-author Jonathan Rosenberg described their idea of the ideal creative environment.
-"In our experience, most smart creatives have strong opinions and are itching to spout off; for them, the cultural obligation to dissent gives them the freedom to do just that..."
-Even though they might be annoying, he later told *Wired*, "You need these aberrant geniuses because they're the ones that drive, in most cases, the product excellence . . . they are better than other technical people."
+"In our experience, most smart creatives have strong opinions and are itching to spout off; for them, the cultural obligation to dissent gives them the freedom to do just that . . . " Even though they might be annoying, he later told *Wired*, "You need these aberrant geniuses because they're the ones that drive, in most cases, the product excellence . . . they are better than other technical people."
 Franklin Foer, in his book *World Without Mind*, points out that Google did not invent the idea of an "obligation to dissent," having borrowed it from the management consulting firm McKinsey, "But it tied them together into a coherent, aspirational narrative about engineers as free-thinking people uniquely capable of reconfiguring the world from first principles."